 - When the reason for the death may be an unknown medical problem.

-death that appears due to natural causes.
+- If there are questions about a sudden death that appears to be from natural causes.

-- When the cause of death
+- When the cause of death could affect legal matters.

 - When the death occurs during experimental treatment.